BudgetAirpods/InsanityRemastered/README.md

 # Insanity Remastered

-## An alpha version of the latest update can be downloaded [here](https://github.com/BudgetAirpods/InsanityRemastered/releases/tag/v1.1.0-alpha)
-Please only use it for testing / bug hunting
 ## This mod is best experienced with smaller lobbies.
 (4-6) players.
-A mod for Lethal Company that adds more features to the insanity mechanic.
+A mod for Lethal Company that adds more features to the insanity mechanic and tweaks a few things related to it.

 This is a client-sided mod as it would be odd if other players could see your hallucinations.

 Installation:
-Drag InsanityRemastered.dll and the files with the prefix "SoundResources" into the plugins folder of bepinex.
+Drag InsanityRemastered.dll and the folder named "InsanityRemastered" into the BepInEx plugins folder.

-**This mod is far from being done.**

-### View the trello board to see what I'm working on currently: https://trello.com/b/trtanZtI/insanity-remastered

-## Additions / Changes:

-**Increased insanity cap to 200 instead of 50.**

-## Sanity Loss and Gain methods:

 ### Losing Sanity:
-   - Being alone inside the facility will cause you to lose sanity.
+   - Changed the amount of insanity gained when alone inside the facility.
    - During the Light Shutoff hallucination, you will lose a bit more sanity than normal.
-   - Certain hallucinations can cause more sanity loss.
+   - Panic attacks will cause the most sanity loss.
-   - (MIGHT ADD) When going deeper into the facility, you will lose more sanity.
-(The further you are from an exit, the more sanity you will lose).

 ### Gaining Sanity:
    - Flashlights will reduce the sanity drain amount when turned on, making them really useful in this mod.
    - Being around players will allow your sanity to regen when inside the facility.
 Better buddy up!
    - Consuming pills will reset your insanity level entirely.
-   - (PLANNED) Being near any light source will also reduce sanity loss.
+   - Being near an active light source (EXCLUDING FLASHLIGHTS) will regen sanity.

+## Insanity Scaling:
+   - Sanity loss and gain will scale with how many players are in your lobby.
+   - To prevent lobbies of 10+ being completely miserable, there is a cap to how many players the scaling will take into account, with the default being 5.
+This can be changed in the configuration file.
+   - Solo players can change a multiplier that affects their sanity gain as well.

 **There are now three levels of insanity.
 High, Medium, and Low.**
    - As your insanity level progresses, you will experience more intense hallucinations.
+   - Hallucinations can also happen in success with each other when your insanity is high enough, leading to potentially chaotic results.

+### Insanity notifier:
+While exploring the facility, your suit will occasionally let you know if your insanity level is increasing beyond what is deemed safe.

+## Hallucinations

-### Sound Hallucinations:
+### Auditory Hallucinations:
 In addition to the current sounds that play when inside the facility, this mod adds several new sounds to throw you off.

 There's also a chance certain vanilla sound effects will play to make the sounds more believable.